How Do You Get Depression? A Mental Health Perspective

 • Antidepressants: Antidepressants can help tackle the biological factors contributing to depression.
 By working with your individual brain and body chemistry, you can help stabilize neurotransmitter levels, grow nerve cells, and lower CHR levels.

-• Talk Therapy: Talk therapy can help lower stress levels, process trauma, or assist in developing healthy habits that can manage symptoms.
-Therapy, particularly cognitive-behavioral therapy, has long been shown to be an effective treatment option for depression.
+• Talk therapy: Talk therapy can help lower stress levels, process trauma, or assist in developing healthy habits that can manage symptoms.
+Therapy, particularly cognitive behavioral therapy, has long been shown to be an effective treatment option for depression.
 With online therapists, like those available through BetterHelp, treatment is just a quick click away.
-Online therapy is not only more convenient than traditional therapy, but it can also be more affordable.
+Online therapy may not only be more convenient than traditional therapy, but it can also be more affordable.

 Takeaway